 The Shariah is not a law code, printed and bound in volumes.
 It's the idea of God's law.
-Like other legal concepts broad 'American law' or 'international law,' the Shariah is a unified whole that contains within it tremendous diversity.
-Just as American law manifests drastically itself as different traffic laws or zoning codes in different states or locales, so too has the Shariah's application varied greatly across the centuries while still remaining a coherent legal tradition.
+Like other broad legal concepts like 'American law' or 'international law,' the Shariah is a unified whole that contains within it tremendous diversity.
+Just as American law manifests itself as drastically different traffic laws or zoning codes in different states or locales, so too has the Shariah's application varied greatly across the centuries while still remaining a coherent legal tradition.

 The Shariah is drawn from four sources.
-The first two are believed by Muslims to be revealed by God either directly or indirectly: 1) the revelation of the Quran (which itself, contrary to the claim of a prominent Trump supporter, contains relatively little legal material), and 2) the authoritative precedent of the Prophet Muhammad, known as his Sunna (often communicated in reports about the Prophet's words and deeds, called Hadith).
+The first two are believed by Muslims to be revealed by God either directly or indirectly: 1) the revelation of the Quran (which itself, contrary to the claim of a prominent Trump supporter, contains relatively little legal material), and 2) the authoritative precedent of the Prophet Muhammad صلى الله known as his Sunna (often communicated in reports about the Prophet's مطيالله words and deeds, called Hadith).
 These two sources work in tandem.
 The Sunna is the lens through which the Quran is read, explaining and adding to it.

-The second two sources are the products of human effort to understand and channel the revelation of God through the Prophet: 3) the ways that the early Muslim community applied the Quran and the Sunna, and 4) the further extension of this tradition of legal reasoning by Muslim scholars in the centuries since.
+The second two sources are the products of human effort to understand and channel the revelation of God through the Prophet (peace be on him): 3) the ways that the early Muslim community applied the Quran and the Sunna, and 4) the further extension of this tradition of legal reasoning by Muslim scholars in the centuries since.
 The human effort to mine these sources and construct concrete, applicable rules from the abstraction of the Shariah is known as figh.
-If Shariah is the idea and ideal of God's law, then figh is its earthly - and thus its inevitably fallible and diverse manifestation.
+If Shariah is the idea and ideal of God's law, then figh is its earthly-and thus its inevitably fallible and diverse-manifestation.